akdenizcse/pl-evaluation-kardelenbanu/template.md

 MATLAB; It started like a simple calculator and went a long way.It is very common to use MATLAB especially in engineering applications.
 It is frequently used in the analysis of systems and in the visualization of mathematical calculations.MATLAB has a mathematical function library that can perform the calculation of linear algebra and matrices as a math product.

-The main areas use of MATLAB are:
+### The main areas use of MATLAB are:
--Numerical Linear Algebra Calculations
+* Numerical Linear Algebra Calculations
--Data Analysis and Visualization
+* Data Analysis and Visualization
--Creating Graphics for Big Data
+* Creating Graphics for Big Data
--Algorithm Development
+* Algorithm Development
--Machine Learning
+* Machine Learning
--Data Science
+* Data Science
--Deep Learning
+* Deep Learning
--Creating Graphical User Interface and Application Programming Interface -Simulation
+* Creating Graphical User Interface and Application Programming Interface

-with MATLAB,
+* Simulation

 You can apply and design different algorithms using MATLAB.
 By uploading data from different sources such as file, database or internet into MATLAB,you can analyze them or have them visualized with various options.
 You can still simulate data models, prototypes and products you design or calculate with MATLAB.